aspnetboilerplate/aspnetboilerplate/doc/WebSite/Dependency-Injection.md

 PersonAppService with it's dependencies and then returned it.
 In this simple example, it may not be clear what the advantages are of using a DI framework.
 You will, however, have many classes and dependencies in a real enterprise application.
-The registration of dependencies are seperated from the creation and use of objects, and is made only once during the application's startup.
+The registration of dependencies are separated from the creation and use of objects, and is made only once during the application's startup.

 Note that we also set the **life cycle** of the objects as **transient**.